 Phytochrome has a “dimeric” existence.
 It consists of homodimers, each of molecular weight 125 kDa.
-Its conformation of phytochrome comprises two primary structural elements.
+The conformation of phytochrome comprises two primary structural elements.

 Phytochromobilin: It is a photopigment that appears as a linear tetrapyrrole structure.
 Phytochromobilin mainly absorbs red or far-red light at different wavelengths.

-Apoprotein: An apoprotein comprises of two domains, one showing the photoreceptor activity and the other showing the kinase activity.
+Apoprotein: It comprises two domains, one showing the photoreceptor activity and the other showing the kinase activity.

-Amino-terminal domain: It is the core photosensory domain that holds the chromophore and includes PAS, GAF and PHY subdomain.
-The N-terminal sometimes includes an additional variable, NTE (Amino-terminal extension).
-The PAS gene stabilizes the PFR form, GAF subdomain contains a cysteine residue to which a chromophore group binds via thioether linkage, and PHY gene participates in the synthesis of phytochrome receptor proteins from mRNA.
+- Amino-terminal domain: It is the core photosensory domain that holds the chromophore and includes PAS, GAF and PHY subdomains.
+Sometimes, the N-terminal includes an additional variable, NTE (Amino-terminal extension).
+The PAS gene stabilizes the PFR form.
+GAF subdomain contains a cysteine residue to which a chromophore group binds via thioether linkage, and the PHY gene participates in the synthesis of phytochrome receptor proteins from mRNA.

-Carboxy-terminal domain: It is the regulatory domain, which primarily includes PAS repeats and HKRD subdomains.
+- Carboxy-terminal domain: It is the regulatory domain, which primarily includes PAS repeats and HKRD subdomains.
 HKRD stands for a histidine-kinase related domain, which acts as a serine-threonine kinase and participates in the phytochrome signalling.
-PAS subdomain is responsible for the phytochrome dimerization and also contains nucleolar organization signals.
+PAS subdomain is responsible for phytochrome dimerization, and it also contains nucleolar organization signals.

-Type-I phytochrome is encoded by PHY-A gene.
-These are light-sensitive pigment, wherein the presence of light the transcription of Phy is inhibited.
-It only functions in the dark or activates by absorbing the far-red light.
+- PHY-A gene encodes type-I phytochrome.
+It is a light-sensitive pigment, wherein the presence of light restricts the transcription of Phy.
+It only functions in the dark or becomes active by absorbing the far-red light.
 Type-I phytochromes occur in a majority of etiolated seedlings.

-Type-II phytochrome is encoded by PHY-B, C, D and E genes.
-These are light stable pigment, which is present in both light and dark-grown plants.
-It mainly functions in light or activates by absorbing the red light.
+- PHY-B, C, D and E genes encode type-II phytochrome.
+It is a light stable pigment present in both light and dark-grown plants.
+It mainly functions in light or becomes active by absorbing the red light.
 Type-II phytochromes occur in a majority of green plants and seeds.

 Biosynthesis of Phytochrome in Plants

-Apoprotein component singly cannot absorb light wavelength for which a phytochromobilin must be joined covalently to the apoprotein.
-Phytochromobilin pigment is synthesized within the plastid and then liberated into the cytosol.
-A protein part (Apoprotein) synthesizes by the transcription of the nuclear genome into mRNA.
+Apoprotein component singly cannot absorb light wavelength.
+Phytochromobilin associates covalently to the apoprotein.
+Phytochromobilin pigment is primarily synthesized within the plastids and later liberated into the cytosol.

 |Colour||Blue green in colour||Light green in colour|